-- Mobility and Assistive Technology (MAT Clinic) evaluations will focus on positioning, postural and access concerns that prompted the referral.
+- Mobility and Assistive Technology (MAT Clinic) evaluations will focus on determining the appropriate mobility device and/or positioning, postural and access concerns that prompted the referral.

 The evaluation summary will include recommendations for therapy and a treatment plan that typically requires authorization by the individual’s medical insurance provider.
 Therapy sessions will include skill-building activities that are creative, functional, engaging and can be incorporated into a home program.
 The individual receiving therapy and their caregivers play an active role in the therapy process.

-Short-term, intensive, small group or individual treatment opportunities may be available during the summer months for children with hemiplegic cerebral palsy, or handwriting difficulties.
-The following opportunities are available to qualifying individuals on a limited basis:
+Short-term, intensive, small group or individual treatment opportunities are available during the summer months for children with hemiplegic cerebral palsy, or handwriting difficulties.
+The following services are available to qualifying individuals on a limited basis:

-- Clinic-based handwriting remediation sessions are offered on a limited basis during the summer months at a (reduced) fee for service basis.
-Using the Handwriting without Tears© workbooks and instructional strategies, elementary-age students can receive focused handwriting instruction in either individual or small group 45-minute sessions.
-Candidates must be in first through fourth grade and know the alphabet.
-The application/questionnaire/intake form will help determine if the child would do best in individual or small-group sessions, as paired children must have similar skills.
+- Clinic-based handwriting remediation sessions are offered on a limited basis during the summer months as self-pay or fee for service.
+Using the Learning without Tears© materials and instructional strategies, elementary-age students can receive focused handwriting instruction in either individual or small group 45-minute sessions.
+Children in grades 1 through 4 and who know the alphabet are eligible.
+The application/intake form will determine if the child would do best in individual or small-group sessions, as children are grouped/paired based on similar level of writing skills.

 - HABIT CAMP, or Hand Arm Bimanual Intensive Therapy, is offered in a camp like environment.
-HABIT is an intervention strategy focused on children with hemiplegia as a way to improve their bimanual coordination in daily activities.
-A virtual piece is planned to be added for future camps.
+HABIT is an intervention strategy focused on children with hemiplegia as a way to improve their bimanual coordination of their arms/legs.
+A virtual piece was in the summer of 2021.
 For information regarding VR HABIT camp registration, email James Gehringer, PhD.